Joepriesto/Sublime-Flask-Starter/README.md

 ### About

-This plugin is created by Pradipta (geekpradd) using the Sublime Plugins API and Python 3.3 for Sublime Text 3.
+This plugin was created by Pradipta (geekpradd) using the Sublime Plugins API and Python 3.3 for Sublime Text 3.
+It is now maintained by Joe Priestman (joepriesto).

+If you are interested in helping out please feel free to message me!